-When I get to a hotel room, I like to do a lay of the land.
-Get comfortable with my surroundings.
+When I get to a hotel room, I like to get a lay of the land.
+Become comfortable with my surroundings.
 Look to see if I have a nightstand on my side of the bed.
 Where’s the clock?
-Does this room have drawers, closets, baskets, or any place else to put my clothes (or will I be living out of my suitcase while I’m there)?
+Does this room have drawers, closets, baskets, or any place else to put my clothes?
+Or will I be living out of my suitcase while I’m there?
 The next thing I look for is plugs.
 USB plugs.
 Power plug.
-Anywhere I can plug in a phone, work on my computer, where’s a good place for a nightlight for late-night trips to the bathroom?
+Anywhere I can plug in a phone, work on my computer?
+And where’s a good place for a nightlight for late-night trips to the bathroom?

 Previously, I felt that if a hotel fixed the problems I reported to them in a timely manner, that was acceptable.
-I let them know a problem, and they resolved the said problem.
+I let them know the problem, and they resolved the said problem.

 But why is it MY job to tell them things are broken/old/worn in THEIR hotel??????

-Before COVID, I realize that housekeeping needed to turn over rooms as quickly as possible.
-If a hotel was fully booked, someone was waiting for that room right after the previous guest left.
+I realize that housekeeping needs to turn over rooms as quickly as possible.
+If a hotel is fully booked, someone’s waiting for that room right after the previous guest left.
 There’s no time to take a room out of commission to replace a lampshade.
-However, with hotels running nowhere near capacity and supposedly getting cleaned to company-certified standards, I’d think there’s no better time to show the rooms some added attention and get them ready for the guests to return.

 Finally, I would hope anyone looking at a bathroom would notice that the entire shower head had collapsed.

-Maybe I should print out business cards as a hotel quality inspector and hand it to the front desk with my list of problems.
+Maybe I should print out business cards saying that I’m a quality inspector and hand it to the front desk with my list of problems.
 I’ll advise them that my consulting fee is a room upgrade, or if none are available, I’ll take the room I was assigned, at half price, once everything is fixed, of course 😉 Think they’ll go for it?

 This reminds me of the urban myth about the light bulbs on Main Street of the Magic Kingdom and Disneyland.

-Illuminated by a countless number of incandescent light bulbs, it seemed as if there was never a burnt-out bulb.
+Illuminated by countless incandescent light bulbs, it seemed as if there was never a burnt-out light.
 The legend was that the lamps were replaced before they burnt out, on a rotating schedule, and if by chance one did burn out anyway, it was replaced by the next day by a team dedicated to keeping every light lit.
 I don’t know if this was true, but it’s a good story.

-Well, if you visit the park today, it won’t take you long to find a burnt-out light, or ten or twenty.
+Well, if you visit the park today, it won’t take you long to find just one burnt-out light, but closer to ten or twenty or even more of them.
 I’m sure the cost of constant replacement led to cutting the budget, and if “good enough” looks OK, then that’s what we get.
 I guess the same thing has happened with hotels.
 It’s much cheaper just to let things break and then fix them instead of trying to keep everything 100% perfect all the time.